jueves/eurostat_health/Readme.md

 Data gets downloaded from Eurostat and is labeled and grouped by merging multiple sources, including NUTS geographic information, various versions of ICD-10 diagnostics and ISCO-08 professional groups classification.

 ## Findings about lenght of stay per country
 Eurostat datasets are aggregated with a minimum granularity of region for location and year for time.
-Therefore, each data point represents the Average Lenght Of Stay (ALOS) for a specific sex, year and region in a certain country.
+Therefore, each data point represents the Average Length Of Stay (ALOS) for a specific sex, year and region in a certain country.
 ![boxplot per country](cajas_len_stay.png)

 ## Coeficients for the correlation model